 Figure 2 depicts differences at a language, and thus cultural level.
 Almost 90 percent of families in the state of Minnesota cited English as the only language spoken at home.
-Comparing this to SUP program cities - Minneapolis slightly resembles Minnesota in that 80 percent of families speak only English.
+Comparing this to SUP program cities: Minneapolis slightly resembles Minnesota in that 80 percent of families speak only English.
 However, Brooklyn Park and Brooklyn Center depart more significantly at 74 percent and 72 percent respectively.
 Brooklyn Park and Brooklyn Center demonstrate their cultural diversity by having more than four times the amount of Asian spoken languages and twice as many Spanish speakers as the state of Minnesota.
+Figure 2 Languages Spoken at Home

-Staying at the family level, the composition of families also differs across communities.
+Source: 2013 American Community Survey Staying at the family level, the composition of families also differs across communities.
 Family demographic statistics are particularly important when evaluating the importance of the SUP program.
 As SUP is a youth based, family-oriented program, it is important to verify that the areas where the program is implemented possess appropriate demographic levels to speak to its relevance.
-Figure 3 demonstrates that when considering the number of children under 18 in a household, about 48 percent of Minnesota families have at least one such child.
+When considering the number of children under 18 in a household, about 48 percent of Minnesota families have at least one such child.
 These numbers rise when analyzing families that reside in the SUP cities.
 In Minneapolis, 54 percent of families have at least one child under 18 residing in the household.
 In Brooklyn Park, it is 57 percent.
-In

-Brooklyn Park, it is 55 percent.
+In Brooklyn Park, it is 55 percent.
 These numbers show that SUP cities are a home to families that fit the demographic composition that the program targets.
 Racial, ethnic, and cultural differences are significant because of how they relate to the percentage of families below the poverty line.
-Figure 4 provides a clear detail of these inequalities.
+Figure 3 provides a clear detail of these inequalities.
 In the SUP cites, similar to the state of Minnesota, white families account for about 5 percent of all families under the poverty line.
 This means that 95 percent of families below the poverty line are families of color.
 This speaks to the importance of the SUP program because it specifically addresses the challenges that arise when youth of color live in disenfranchised homes.

-After analyzing the demographic data in these four Figures, the statistics indicate that the cities of Brooklyn Park, Brooklyn Center, and Minneapolis have the demographic composition required to make the SUP program relevant to the area.

-Criminality of SUP Program Cities

-Now that the discussion has underscored SUP's importance on a demographic level, the analysis will turn to criminal statistics.
-There will first be a density map analysis of both homicides and weapons violations in Brooklyn Park, Brooklyn Center, and Minneapolis.
-What follows will be data to evince racial disproportionalities in policing that persist in Minneapolis (but should not be considered to only persist in Minneapolis).
-This criminality section is important because it address a component of the SUP program that focuses on improved interactions between communities and the police force.

-Figures 5 and 6 allow for analysis of how weapons violations and homicides are concentrated throughout the region, with the SUP cities outlined within the respective maps.
-The Figure 5 density map shows that Brooklyn Park is a major pocket for weapons violations in the region.
-The Figure 6 density map highlights how the North and Downtown Minneapolis are areas that have suffered homicides in the past year.
-Combined, these density maps demonstrate the prevalence of weapons violations and homicides that persist in the SUP program communities.
-This is significant because it addresses the objective of the SUP program to have a 5 percent drop in homicide rate and firearm usage by 2017.
-The ability to evaluate this objective will be possible when future data is published.
+50% Horizontal lines represent the average poverty line for all 45% families within their respective communities 40% White 35% ■ Black/African 30% American Indian 25% Asian 20% Latino 15% Other 10% ■ Two or More Races 5% 0% Percentage of Families Below Poverty Line, by Race Criminality of SUP Program Cities Brooklyn Park Brooklyn Center Source: 2013 American Community Survey This criminality section is important because it addresses a component of the SUP program that focuses on improved interactions between communities and the police force.
+Figures 4 and 5 allow for analysis of how weapons violations and homicides are concentrated throughout the region, with the SUP cities outlined within the respective maps.
+The Figure 4 density map shows that Brooklyn Park is a major pocket for weapons violations in the region.
+The Figure 5 density map highlights how the North and Downtown Minneapolis are areas that have suffered homicides in the past year.
+Combined, they demonstrate the prevalence of weapons violations and homicides that persist in the SUP program communities.

-Figure 5 - Weapons Violation Density Map

-Figure 6 - Homicides Density Map
+Minneapolis MN

-Figure 7, which addresses racial disproportionality in relation to juvenile arrest rates for loitering and curfew violations in Minneapolis, underscores the importance of the SUP program to the community.
-An objective of the SUP program is to improve relationships between public health and law enforcement entities.
-They have delineated two ways to achieve this: 1) Enhance information development, with a special focus on individuals with limited English language proficiency; and 2) Increase effectiveness and efficiency of accessing culturally sensitive information and distribution among people of color, in order to increase awareness among society at large for bicultural approaches in violence prevention and healthy living for target population.
-Based on Figure 7 and Figure 8, which shows that 87 percent of juvenile homicides from 2009-2014 were Black Americans, a greater emphasis should be placed on the second means over the first.
-At this time, the data at hand shows the extreme disproportionalities in youth policing are a particular problem for the young Black American community.
+Figure 7 addresses racial disproportionality in relation to juvenile arrest rates for loitering and curfew violations in Minneapolis.
+Figure 7 and Figure 8 shows that 87 percent of juvenile homicides from 2009-2014 were Black Americans and the extreme disproportionalities in youth policing are a particular problem for the young Black American community.
 Therefore, it appears that it is racial biases, and not language limitations that adversely affect arrest disproportionalities in the SUP program communities.